Roman S. Acierto, DO

 How I thrive

 To stay fit, I exercise several times a week, either working out at the gym or running at Ala Moana Beach.
-Following a healthy diet and getting adequate sleep also helps me be at my best.
+Following a healthy diet and getting adequate sleep help me be at my best.
 My favorite pastimes are spending time with my family, photography, cheering on the Lakers, and playing my guitar.